Towards Robust Neural Image Compression: Adversarial Attack and Model Finetuning: Abstract

 \section{Abstract}

-Deep neural network based image compression has been extensively studied.
-Model robustness is largely overlooked, though it is crucial to service enabling.
-We perform the adversarial attack by injecting a small amount of noise perturbation to original source images, and then encode these adversarial examples using prevailing learnt image compression models.
-Experiments report severe distortion in the reconstruction of adversarial examples, revealing the general vulnerability of existing methods, regardless of the settings used in underlying compression model (e.g., network architecture, loss function, quality scale) and optimization strategy used for injecting perturbation (e.g., noise threshold, signal distance measurement).
-Later, we apply the iterative adversarial finetuning to refine pretrained models.
-In each iteration, random source images and adversarial examples are mixed to update underlying model.
-Results show the effectiveness of the proposed finetuning strategy by substantially improving the compression model robustness.
-Overall, our methodology is simple, effective, and generalizable, making it attractive for developing robust learnt image compression solution.
-All materials have been made publicly accessible at \url{https://njuvision.github.io/RobustNIC} for reproducible research.
+Deep neural network-based image compression has been extensively studied.
+However, the model robustness which is crucial to practical application is largely overlooked.
+We propose to examine the robustness of prevailing learned image compression models by injecting negligible adversarial perturbation into the original source image.
+Severe distortion in decoded reconstruction reveals the general vulnerability in existing methods regardless of their settings (e.g., network architecture, loss function, quality scale).
+A variety of defense strategies including geometric self-ensemble based pre-processing, and adversarial training, are investigated against the adversarial attack to improve the model's robustness.
+Later the defense efficiency is further exemplified in real-life image recompression case studies.
+Overall, our methodology is simple, effective, and generalizable, making it attractive for developing robust learned image compression solutions.
+All materials are made publicly accessible at \url{https://njuvision.github.io/RobustNIC} for reproducible research.